Christedge/Notenanzeiger/README.md

 # Notenanzeiger
-A spike of a fullscreen PDF viewer for large tablets, intended to be used by organ players
+A spike of a fullscreen PDF viewer for large tablets, intended to be used by musicians.